AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/get-started/gs-roles.md

 1. In the `Manage identities for MyOCS.Role` window, click the **Add Identity** drop-down list.

     The list displays all users and clients in the tenant.
-Click the **+** to add any users or clients to the role.
+Click **+** to add any users or clients to the role.

 1. When you are done adding users and clients, click **Save**.